Creatine is one of the top supplements for gaining muscle and improving performance in the gym.

 When you supplement with creatine daily, your total serum creatine levels and the amount of creatine stored in your muscles increase.

-When you stop taking creatine, these levels drop, after which you may experience some side effects including fatigue, muscle weakness, weight loss, and decreased natural creatine production.
+When you stop taking creatine supplements, these levels drop, after which you may experience some side effects including fatigue, muscle weakness, weight loss, and decreased natural creatine production.

 Bottom Line on How Long it Takes Creatine to Work